6 hurt when car crashes into church, shatters stained glass

 #ReadLocal

-He says the church was unusually crowded because there was a special Christmas choir performance and the church had many visitors.
+He says the church was unusually crowded because there was a special Christmas choir performance.

 Comments